georglang/jsMp3PlayerAngularJs/README.md

 Implemetation of a JS Mp3 Player with AngularJS.
 Songs in tracklist are dragable.

-clone the repo
+1. clone the repo;
-add tracks to assets/
+2. add tracks to assets/;
-add trackinfos to assets/tracklist.json
+3. add trackinfos to assets/tracklist.json;